Brad Johnson (American football): Back in Minnesota (2005–2006)

-Johnson was named the starting quarterback for the Vikings 2006 season, and a few days before the second game he turned 38 which made him the oldest starting quarterback in the league.
-Many felt his quick-release style was a good fit for then-new coach Brad Childress's highly touted West Coast system.
+Johnson was named the starting quarterback for the Vikings' 2006 season, and a few days before the second game he turned 38 which made him the oldest starting quarterback in the league.
+Many felt his quick-release style was a good fit for then-new coach Brad Childress' highly touted West Coast system.
 The knowledge he had acquired from going to the playoffs under four different coaching systems and having winning records with seven different head coaches seemed to be an asset for first time head coach Childress.
 In the preseason, Johnson had a passer rating of 110.7, one of the top 10 in the league out of more than 100 quarterbacks who performed.

-However, in the regular season, Johnson struggled worse than Daunte Culpepper did in 2005, throwing eight touchdowns to fifteen interceptions.
+However, in the regular season, Johnson struggled more than Daunte Culpepper did in 2005, throwing eight touchdowns to fifteen interceptions.
 Midway through the season, he had already set an NFL record for passes completed short of a first down on third down in a season.
 Many fans grew restless for the benching of Johnson because of his conservative checkdowns, immobility, and at the same time reckless decisions which plagued the Vikings offense.
 His quarterback-rating on 3rd downs, with a lead, from behind, and in the red zone were the worst in the entire league.
 31 QBs threw more touchdown passes while only 10 threw more interceptions than Johnson in the 2006 NFL season.

 On February 28, 2007, the Vikings released Johnson in favor of rookie quarterback Tarvaris Jackson.